okta/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 }
 ```

-At this point, you've configured enough to sign-in to your Edge Service application, but it won't be able to communicate with the downstream beer-catalog-service.
+At this point, you've configured enough to sign-in to your Edge Service application, but it won't be able to communicate with the downstream `beer-catalog-service`.

 ## Add Spring Security OAuth to the Beer Catalog Service